-Cameroon Status of the project: Completed National Urban Mobility Policy or Programme
+Status of the project: Completed National Urban Mobility Policy or Programme

 Basic Information

 Population: 27,744,989 | Growth rate: 2.54%

 Percentage of urban population: 57%

 GDP per capita: USD 1,498

 Percentage of the population living below the national

 poverty lines: 69%

 Nationally Determined Contribution (NDC): no quantified

 transport related NDC

-National GHG emissions per capita: 0,4 (tCO2eq)

-Proportion of transport related GHG emissions: 53%
+National GHG emissions per capita: 0.4 (tCO2eq) Proportion of transport related GHG emissions: 53%

 Exposure to climate change: HIGH

 Context

 Cameroon is undergoing a rapid population growth.
 With over 55% of the population living in cities, it is the most urbanised country in Central Africa, and it is expected that the urban population will reach 22 million by 2035.
 The geographical, economic, and social context of the country is complex and diversified but is largely dominated by two major cities, Douala, economic capital and Yaoundé, administrative capital.

-Yet the quality and efficiency of urban mobility systems, and ultimately its performance, is not satisfactory.
+Yet the quality and efficiency of urban mobility systems, and ultimately its performance is not satisfactory.
 Growing congestion in cities and the unpredictability of traffic are the most visible signs of these problems.
-The slowness, cost and discomfort of, mostly informal, public transport also greatly affect populations who have no other choice for their journeys.
+The slowness, cost and discomfort of, mostly, informal public transport also greatly affects populations who have no other choice for their journeys.
 Walking is particularly neglected in Cameroonian cities.
 The high number of accidents and victims, often pedestrians, calls for emergency measures.
 Finally, Cameroon's greenhouse gas emissions from urban transport, although very low in absolute terms, could be better addressed.

 Generally speaking, and with the notable exception of Douala, urban communities have neither the institutional nor the human resources to carry out some of the essential tasks entrusted to them by law, in particular the organisation and management of public transport and traffic management.
 Urban communities also do not fulfil their role of continuous monitoring of urban mobility, its performance and the service provided to citizens by urban transport infrastructure and systems.

 In this context, and as Sustainable Urban Mobility Plans were being developed for Douala and Yaoundé, it appeared necessary for Cameroon to have a National Urban Mobility Policy (NUMP) that facilitates and guides local actions and is shared and appropriated by all actors, whether at the level of cities or the State.

 The NUMP was delivered and presented in September 2019 during the MobiliseYourCity Africa Mobility Conference organised in Yaoundé.

-Factsheet: Cameroon

 Support from the Partnership

 Technical assistance: National Urban Mobility Policy or Program (NUMP)

 Type of NUMP: Policy NUMP

 Funded by: European Union

 Funding amount: EUR 500,000

 Implemented by: AFD through the MobiliseYourCity Africa Program

 Local counterpart: Ministère de l'Habitat et du Développement Urbain

 Main purpose of the NUMP: Offer cities a general enabling framework for SUMPs

 Objectives:

+The NUMP for Cameroon provides guidance and actions recommendations focusing on four main targets:

+- Reinforcement of urban mobility governance - Increase of financing resources for urban mobility - · Restructuration and modernisation and public transport - Better use of state-of-the-art technologies for transport

+Status of implementation

+Project start date: 2018 Q1

+NUMP adoption date: 2019 Q3

+Completed outputs: